-This is a 22 week rotation during the resident's first year.
-The anesthesiology service at St. Joseph's is staffed by a committed group of clinician-educators and a large group of residents.
-Sub-specialties represented include pediatric anesthesiology, cardiac anesthesiology, OB anesthesiology and pain management.
+This is a 22-week rotation during the resident's first year.
+A committed group of clinician-educators and a large group of residents staff the anesthesiology service at St. Joseph's.
+Subspecialties represented include pediatric anesthesiology, cardiac anesthesiology, OB anesthesiology and pain management.
 The OMS resident is absorbed into this academically oriented environment and participates fully in all educational activities.
 On Wednesdays, when the rotating resident returns for OMS didactics and to run sedations in the OMS clinic, the assignment to the anesthesia service begins at 4 PM and concludes by midnight.
 This ensures that the first year resident does not miss core didactics and provides experience in the management of emergent patients requiring anesthesia.
 Two weeks of the assignment are devoted to pre-anesthetic assessment and risk stratification and four weeks focus on anesthesia management of children under the age of 13.
 The resident also participated in the provision of sedation and general anesthesia for older and medically fragile patients.